-In 2011 Samuelsson founded the foodie website Food Republic and in 2012 he opened his fourth restaurant, Ginny’s Supper Club.
+In 2011, Samuelsson founded the foodie website Food Republic, and in 2012 he opened his fourth restaurant, Ginny’s Supper Club.
 Now considered one of the most popular chefs in the United States, Samuelsson teamed with Clarion Hotels to create a restaurant concept called Kitchen and Table.
 The concept includes Samuelsson’s New York City multicultural mix of flavors and cuisine which, while influenced by Scandinavia, also features local ingredients.

-By this point Samuelsson was a visiting professor of international culinary science at the Umea University School of Restaurants and Culinary Arts in Sweden and an advisor to the Institute of Culinary Education in New York City.
+By this point, Samuelsson was a visiting professor of international culinary science at the Umea University School of Restaurants and Culinary Arts in Sweden and an advisor to the Institute of Culinary Education in New York City.

 Samuelsson is also author of numerous books including Aquavit and the New Scandinavian Cuisine (2003), The Soul of a New Cuisine: A Discovery of the Foods and Flavors of Africa (2006), New America Table (2009), and Yes, Chef: A Memoir (2012).
-That year he also authored a Swedish cookbook called En Smakresa: Mmiddagstips from Marcus Samuelsson.
+That year he also published a Swedish cookbook called En Smakresa: Mmiddagstips from Marcus Samuelsson.

 Samuelsson is married to model Gate Haile.
-The couple have a son, Zion Mandela, and Samuelsson has a daughter, Zoe, from a previous relationship.
+The couple has a son, Zion Mandela, and Samuelsson has a daughter, Zoe, from a previous relationship.
 The family splits its time between New York City and Stockholm, Sweden.